Honor Thy Father (film): Development

 The film was directed by Erik Matti.
-The film's lead actor, John Lloyd Cruz alongside Dondon Monteverde are producers of the film.
+The film's lead actor, John Lloyd Cruz alongside Dondon Monteverde served as executive producers of the film.
 Agosto Dos Pictures, was originally planned to be co-producer of the film along with Reality Entertainment.
 The film was originally titled Ponzi.

 Casting

 John Lloyd Cruz was chosen to portray the lead character of the film.
 The actor shaved his head for the role despite warnings from his big studio handlers that he might lose endorsement contracts, especially for a certain shampoo product.
 The actor sought to break away from the leading man role that people are familiar with in his mainstream films and also explained that his acting work isn't confined to his home television network, ABS-CBN, stating that he "refuses to be typecast".
 He sought to project a different image from the one audiences have gotten accustomed to by playing a lead role in an indie film.

 Originally, Dingdong Dantes was also offered to portray John Lloyd's role but it was the latter that ultimately played the role.